cml87/SpringCore_111_forJenkins/README.md

 The `@Profile("profile_name")` annotation in a bean classes, specifies in which "profile" such bean will be available.
 The profile name can be anything.
 When we run the application, we then need to pass the profile to the JVM (VM option), for example, `-Dspring.profiles.active=dev`, for a profile called dev.

 We may use profiles, for example, to ensure that some code doesn't get into production.

+## Spring AOP proxies ?
+Proxies is used to inject behaviour into existing code without modifying it.